 Arriving in the USA

-Upon arriving, the participant will immediately go to Customs and Border Protection (CBP) to request admission to the U.S. At the border, he or she will be entered into a United States Citizenship and Immigration Services (USCIS) database and may also be fingerprinted and photographed.
+Upon arriving, participants will immediately go to Customs and Border Protection (CBP) to request admission to the U.S. At the border, they will be entered into a United States Citizenship and Immigration Services (USCIS) database and may also be fingerprinted and photographed.
 To facilitate their entry, participants should tell the CBP officer that they are J-1 Exchange Visitors and then present their DS-2019 Form and passport with a valid J-1 visa.

-The best way to assure a smooth entry is to have all of the appropriate forms completed and ready to present to CBP, be friendly and patient in line and with the CBP official, and answer their questions honestly.
-If the participant contacts you from the border because they have encountered any difficulties, please contact us immediately or ask the participant or CBP officer who contacts you to notify us so that we can assist with finding a resolution.
+The best way to ensure smooth entry to the U.S. is to have all of the appropriate forms completed and ready to present to CBP, be friendly and patient in line and with the CBP official, and answer their questions honestly.
+If your participant contacts you from the border because they have encountered any difficulties, please contact InterExchange immediately or ask the participant or CBP officer to notify us so that we can assist with finding a resolution.

 Next: SEVIS »